NabilRaiyan/Snake-Game/README.md

 # Snake-Game
-This is a old school snake game
+This is an old school snake game